Assoc. Prof, Nightingale Endowed Faculty Fellow

-Lisa Catherine Lindley, PhD, RN, FPCN, is an Associate Professor in the College of Nursing at the University of Tennessee, Knoxville.
+Lisa Catherine Lindley, PhD, RN, FPCN, FAAN is an Associate Professor and Nightingale Endowed Faculty Fellow in the College of Nursing at the University of Tennessee, Knoxville.
 She received her doctoral degree in nursing from the University of North Carolina at Chapel Hill and master’s degree in business from the University of Wisconsin – Madison.

-Dr. Lindley teaches quantitative methodology and health care economics courses in the College of Nursing graduate program.
-She is also an active member of the Hospice and Palliative Nurses Association and Pediatric Palliative Care Special Interest Group.
+Dr. Lindley teaches quantitative research methods and health care economics courses in the College of Nursing graduate program.
+She is also an active member of the Hospice and Palliative Nurses Association and American Academy of Nursing.